 Using Developer Studio

-Go to File → New → Liferay Project.
+Go to File → New → Liferay Plugin Project.

-Fill in example for Project name and Example for Display name.
+Fill in example for project name and Example for the display name.

 Select Ext for your Plugin type.